- Last Updated: 14 January 2021 14 January 2021

 Students today live in a technology and media-driven environment, evidenced by access to an abundance of information.
 The ability to navigate the complex life and work environments in a globally competitive information age requires students to possess a range of critical thinking skills along with technology skills to prepare for success in college and careers.
 Students will move from primarily consumers of information to evaluators and producers in order to promote curiosity and innovation.

-5. What kind of research has gone into this decision?
+- What kind of research went into the original decision?

 No other school districts in South Dakota has done a 1:1 with Chromebooks.
 However, other South Dakota school districts have done 1:1 with laptops and iPads.

 - How did you pick Chromebooks and iPads?

 See Question #3

 - Will my student be bringing this device home?